kinetic-flow/arcin-infinitas/README.md

 ## Disclaimer

 The repository owner or contributors are not liable for any damage caused to your hardware.
-That being said, arcin is a fairly robust board with recovey capabilities, so you should be fine!
+That being said, arcin is a fairly robust board with recovery capabilities, so you should be fine!

 This repository is a fork of zyp's respository, specifically at this commit: https://cgit.jvnv.net/arcin/commit/?h=conf&id=1c211c70f4a23a770724ce435e223d442e5fb78e